openlibraryenvironment/reshare-library-configurations/east-west/README.md

 The scripts in this directory can be used for setting up location hierarchies and record identifier types for "East" and "West"  on a freshly installed FOLIO instance.

+It involves following steps:

-- delete sample inventory records, like instances and holdings (often not loaded at install)
+- possibly delete sample inventory records, like instances and holdings (often not loaded at install)
 - delete FOLIO's default sample institutions and locations
 - create East's and West's library locations structures and their ReShare record identifier types